benchdoos/WeblocOpener/readme.md

 Download [Latest version](https://vk.cc/7Flxoe)

 ## Introduction:
-WeblocOpener is a simple way to open, edit, create MacOS Safari `.webloc` files on Windows.
+WeblocOpener is a simple way to open, edit, create MacOS Safari `.webloc` files on Windows and Debian GNU/Linux.

 ## What is `.webloc` file?
 `.webloc` extension is usually means that in front of you is a MacOS Safari web-url.